b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ```

 > **_Note:_** In reality the variance and standard deviation for a sample are
-> calculated with slightly different formula.
+> calculated with slightly different formulas.
 This is why the numbers returned
-> here may be marginally different to the ones produced by other statistical
+> here may be marginally different from the ones produced by other statistical
 > software.
 Still, the functions above are easier to understand and give a
 > better feel of the general ideas.